chenxingqiang/open-codex/docs/authentication.md

 # Authentication

-## Usage-based billing alternative: Use an OpenAI API key
+## Usage-based billing alternative: Use an iEchor API key

-If you prefer to pay-as-you-go, you can still authenticate with your OpenAI API key:
+If you prefer to pay-as-you-go, you can still authenticate with your iEchor API key:

 ```shell
 icodex login --api-key "your-api-key-here"